11 revelations from a nomadic year travelling Australia

 3. Australians are more or less the same.

-5. Travel in Australia is unsurprisingly expensive but surprisingly sustainable.
+5. Travel in Australia is unsurprisingly expensive, but surprisingly sustainable.

 According to Movehub, Australia ranks as the 16th most expensive country to live in, while the Economist Intelligence Unit’s 2017 cost of living survey suggests heavy-hitters Sydney and Melbourne are in the top 15 most expensive cities to reside in the world.
 Be under no illusions, the average adventurer spends up big in Australia.
-However, it’s all relative.
+But, it’s all relative.
 Australian workers consistently rank in the top 3 global earners for minimum wage, while the average income comes in a generous 8th in the world.
 The money is there if you’re willing to work for it.

-6. Working remotely makes life a whole lot easier.
+6. Working remotely makes life significantly easier.